← Back to projects

 Capabilities

-• ·Control-to-service component mapping
+• ·Control to service component mapping

 • ·Evidence narrative generation

-• ·Read-only AWS CLI evidence command generation
+• ·Read only AWS CLI evidence command generation

 • ·Appendix planning and document support

-• ·Progress checkpointing and resumable batch execution
+• ·Checkpointing and resumable batch execution

 • ·Prompt profile management